truera/trulens/trulens_eval/examples/README.md

 # Examples

-The top-level organization of this examples repository is divided into **quickstarts** and **expositions**.
+The top-level organization of this examples repository is divided into **quickstarts**, **expositions**, **experimental**, and **dev**.
 Quickstarts are actively maintained to work with every release.
 Expositions are verified to work with a set of verified dependencies tagged at the top of the notebook which will be updated at every *major* release.
+Experimental examples may break between release.
+Dev examples are used to develop or test releases.

 Quickstarts contain the simple examples for critical workflows to build, evaluate and track your LLM app.